tkeskita/smoothMesh/README.md

 - Serial run example: `smoothMesh -centroidalIters 100 -maxStepLength 0.01 -minEdgeLength 0.05`

-## Test case
+## Test cases

-The folder `testcase` contains an artificial test case which contains skewed and non-orthogonal cells, as well as variance in geometric cell shapes and topology.
+The folders named like `testcaseX` contain test cases.
+E.g. the first `testcase` contains skewed and non-orthogonal cells, as well as variance in geometric cell shapes and topology.
 This is meant to be a challenging (but not impossible) task for centroidal smoothing.